Common Intermediate Language: Computational model

 In the latter example, the values of the two registers, eax and edx, are first pushed on the stack.
 When the add-instruction is called the operands are "popped", or retrieved, and the result is "pushed", or stored, on the stack.
 The resulting value is then popped from the stack and stored in eax.

 Object-oriented concepts

 CIL is designed to be object-oriented.
-You may create objects, call methods, and use other types of members, such as fields.
+One may create objects, call methods, and use other types of members, such as fields.

 Every method needs (with some exceptions) to reside in a class.
 So does this static method: